This guide is designed for masters and Phd students in the Department of Geography and Environmental Studies.

 - How to do your dissertation in geography and related disciplines

-- Mapping your thesis; the comprehensive manual of theory and techniques for masters and doctoral research, LB2369.W49 2011, Floor 4 (print only)
+- Mapping your thesis; the comprehensive manual of theory and techniques for masters and doctoral research (print only)

 - Research literacies and writing pedagogies for masters and doctoral writers